MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-cost-optimization/includes/5-design-for-rate-optimization.md

 *Challenge*

 - The API Management instances are all configured for consumption-based billing currently.
-After evaluating APIs' usage patterns, they understand that the APIs are used globally and sometimes quite heavily.
+After evaluating the APIs' usage patterns, they understand that the APIs are used globally and sometimes quite heavily.
 The team decides to analyze the cost differences between the current billing model and a fixed-price model.

 *Applying the approach and outcomes*

 - After performing the cost analysis, the team finds that migrating from Consumption to Standard tier will be a bit less expensive overall given the current usage patterns.
 As the services grow over the next year, the cost differences will likely become more pronounced.
-Even though the fixed-pricing model doesn’t reflect the elasticity characteristics of the requests, sometimes pre-purchased billing models are the right choice.
+Even though the fixed-pricing model doesn't reflect the elasticity characteristics of the requests, sometimes pre-purchased billing models are the right choice.
 - As an added bonus, using the Standard tier allows the use of a Private Endpoint for inbound connections, which the team has been eager to implement for the workload.
-- In this case switching SKUs made sense for both utilization purposes and for the added benefit of the additional network segmentation that’s possible with a Private endpoint implementation.
+- In this case switching SKUs made sense for both utilization purposes and for the added benefit of the additional network segmentation that's possible with a Private Endpoint implementation.